 - If your OBIEE URL starts with https:// and has a port number (e.g., 9804), then use that port number (e.g., 9804).

-- If you are using Single Sign-on(SSO) in your organization, please check this link to configure it.
+- If you are using Single Sign-on(SSO) in your organization, please check this article to configure it.

 - Enter your OBIEE username in User Id field.
 This is the userid that you would normally use to log in to OBIEE Answers.
 Do not use the Admin username.